Design Principles Guide by Andi Gugu

 The design process

 Good design follows a process.
 While every designer develops their own workflow over time, the phases below are nearly universal across every discipline and project type.
-The process isn't always linear, great designers move fluidly between phases as new understanding emerges.
+The process isn't always linear, great designers move fluidly between phases as new understanding emerges, looping back to redefine problems when testing reveals unexpected insights.

 1